 Even though we knew what we wanted to order, we perused the menu at our leisure, having beat the lunch rush with our mid-afternoon arrival.
 Our cashier kindly took our order and gave us a lobster placeholder.

-Settling on Rockland’s “Finest Kind” lobster rolls, T ordered the “Flatlandah” (buttered) and I ordered mine with the standard touch of mayo, both with a side of corn.
+Settling on Rockland’s “Finest Kind” lobster rolls, Travis ordered the “Flatlandah” (buttered) and I ordered mine with the standard touch of mayo, both with a side of corn.
 We also shared an iced tea to wash it all down.

 Tender, flavorful lobster meat was overflowing from a lightly toasted New England roll.
 There was a healthy chunk of lobster in every bite.
 The sweet corn was a nice follow up to the rolls.
 Now this is how I’d like to start every summer!